 The first surveys of living conditions in Norway were conducted six times between 1973 and 1995.
 These surveys shed light on the general components of living conditions; economics, housing conditions, leisure, social contact, health, education, employment and working conditions.

 In 1996 a coordinated system of surveys was introduced.
 The system consisted of annual surveys with a repeating panel survey (EU-SILC from 2003) and a set of national rotating topics repeated every three years.
-The rotating topics were Work, Housing, leisure activities and victims of crime, Health care and social relations.
+The rotating topics were working environment, housing, outdoor activities, victims of crime, health and social relations.

-In 2011 the present system for surveying living conditions was introduced.
+In 2011 the present system for survey-based statistics on living conditions was introduced.
 A key objective of the new system was better coordination with international requirements connected to EU-SILC.
 National themes were coordinated with the European EU-SILC.
 The new system covers the presented topics from previous living condition surveys, in addition to new themes to illuminate political participation, social networks and economic and social problems.

 In addition to the regular surveys of living conditions, Statistics Norway can on commission conduct individual surveys among selected groups.

 The main users are government ministries, directorates, and research communities in the areas of working environment, health care, housing, leisure and local environment and living conditions in general.